History of ethnocultural politics in the United States: Germans

 German Americans comprised the largest ethnic group in the North, but they were sharply divided along religious lines.
 Catholics, several groups of Lutherans, Methodists, and other Protestants each formed tight-knit communities.
 The Catholics and Lutherans operated separate parochial schools.
-In addition there were secular groups, ranging from the Forty+l-Eighters (liberal refugees from the failed 1848 revolution) to socialists.
+In addition there were secular groups, ranging from the Forty-Eighters (liberal refugees from the failed 1848 revolution) to socialists.
 Relatively few German Americans held office, but the men voted once they became citizens.
 In general, during the Third Party System (1850s–1890s), the Protestants and Jews leaned toward the Republican Party, and the Catholics were strongly Democratic.
 When Prohibition was on the ballot, the Germans voted solidly against it since they strongly distrusted moralistic crusaders, whom they called "Puritans," including the temperance reformers and many Populists.
 The German community strongly opposed Free Silver and voted heavily against the crusader William Jennings Bryan in 1896.
 In 1900, however, many German Democrats returned to their party and voted for Bryan, perhaps because of President William McKinley's foreign policy.
 Many Germans in late-19th-century America were socialists, and they were usually affiliated with labor unions.
 Germans played a significant role in the American labor movement, especially in the brewing and the construction trades.

+Realignment in 1850s

+The Republican Party emerged from the great political realignment of the mid-1850s.
+William Gienapp argues that the great realignment of the 1850s began before the Whig party collapse, and was caused not by politicians but by voters at the local level.
+The central forces were ethno-cultural, involving tensions between pietistic Protestants versus liturgical Catholics, Lutherans and Episcopalians regarding Catholicism, prohibition, and nativism.
+Anti-slavery did play a role but it was less important at first.
+The Know-Nothing party embodied the social forces at work, but its weak leadership was unable to solidify its organization, and the Republicans picked it apart.
+Nativism was so powerful that the Republicans could not avoid it, but they did minimize it and turn voter wrath against the threat that slave owners would buy up the good farm lands wherever slavery was allowed.
+The realignment was powerful because it forced voters to switch parties, as typified by the rise and fall of the Know-Nothings, the rise of the Republican Party, and the splits in the Democratic Party.